robguilarr/robguilar/content/about/index.md

 Shortly after, a friend told me about Data Science — but at first, it didn't interest me because I didn't have a precise idea of ​​what it was about.

 However, one of my favorite topics has always been statistics and probability — and then discovered that some people in the Software Entertainment industry are dedicated to retaining and acquiring users via analytics and data mining techniques to improve the UX and make games sustainable.
-And most of those people had backgrounds associated with Analytics careers like Data Science — which is why I started to get inspired to follow this path.
+And most of those people had backgrounds associated with Analytics careers like Data Science and Engineering — which is why I started to get inspired to follow this path.

 </div>